 Firm structure can also vary greatly.
 Generally, very large firms (over 100 attorneys) are departmentalized and it can be extremely difficult or even impossible for an associate to move among departments.
 Most firms, however, give students and young associates the opportunity to rotate through several departments before making a choice.
 Each department generally has a head or chairperson, and attorneys work in teams or separately under his or her direction.
 Particularly in the first couple years, the work you are assigned will probably be only a small slice of the total business of any case.

 The clients of large firms are usually medium to large corporations and their executive boards and management, government offices and institutions.
 A smaller general practice firm will have a mix of predominantly smaller businesses and individuals as their client base.

 Small firms typically hire clerks for year round employment because they need certain tasks done, which do not require full time professionals or support staff.
 You are generally paid hourly wages comparable to those of undergraduate positions and an educational program is not arranged for you.
 You may be the firm's only clerk and will likely need to suggest opportunities to attend client activities.
 The partners may let you know that, regardless of your performance, they can't afford to offer you a permanent position following graduation.

-The Career Planning library contains several publications that profile firms in considerable detail.
+The Career Services library contains several publications that profile firms in considerable detail.
 A law firm's website is also a great source of information on everything from what clients the firm represents to a list of their attorneys and staff.